-After the publication of Trevor’s book The Story of Sushi, named a Best Food Book of the Year by Zagat and the Best American Food Book of the Year by the Gourmand Awards, Trevor began hosting a series of guided historical sushi dinners, primarily at the Michelin-starred Jewel Bako restaurant in New York City.
+Writer Trevor Corson’s book The Story of Sushi was named a Best Food Book of the Year by Zagat and the Best American Food Book of the Year by the Gourmand Awards.
+Following the book’s enthusiastic reception, Trevor began hosting a series of guided historical sushi dinners, primarily at the Michelin-starred Jewel Bako restaurant in New York City.

 Drawing on his extensive Japanese-language research into the history of Japan’s cuisine, and on his experience as a former judge on Food Network’s Iron Chef America, Trevor collaborated closely with master Japanese chefs to design authentic menus representing sushi as it would have been eaten a century ago, then guided guests through the meals in person.
 At each meal Trevor wove anecdotes from his research together with real-time tips on how to appreciate the skills of a traditionally-trained sushi chef, in the process revealing secrets of sushi history, craft, appreciation, and etiquette that often came as a surprise even to seasoned sushi aficionados.

 Trevor’s historical sushi dinners have been featured on Japanese national television and in The New York Times Magazine, The New York Times Dining & Wine section, The Washington Post, Food & Wine, Time Out New York, Tasting Table, Washington City Paper, United Airlines Hemispheres magazine, Plate Magazine, and other publications.

 Many attendees at the dinners have written testimonials such as this: